IID-DTH/GMA-package/README.md

 3. CNV and SNV detection

    The CNV detection is based on the GMA bayesian model.
 There are two mode in the package.
 Th "dep" mode output is the ploidy result in every position.
+The result maybe used in SNV compare mode.

 ```{sh}
 ./SV_identify_pool_gp.pl -bam test_data/bam_result/test.sorted.mkdup -genome test_data/ref/NC_016845.genome -type dep -ploidy 10 >test_data/bam_result/test.sorted.mkdup.gt_gq